oceandie/BALTIC-MEs/src/f90/README.md

 ---

 ## Compiling the DOMAINcfg tool
 The domain configuration file is generated via the NEMOv4 DOMAINcfg tool.
+In the UKMO supercomputer (Monsoon) the F90 DOMAINcfg tool is compiled as:

+1. `cd NEMO_4.0-HEAD_test_MEs/tools`

+2. `./maketools -m XC40_METO_debug -n DOMAINcfg` where _XC40_METO_debug_ refers to `NEMO_4.0-HEAD_test_MEs/arch/UKMO/arch-XC40_METO_debug.fcm`

-In order to compile the F90 DOMAINcfg tool
+In order to compile the DOMAINcfg tool with a machine which is not listed in `NEMO_4.0-HEAD_test_MEs/arch/` an adhoc arch file configuration spcific for the new machine should be created.